Trendyol/stove/README.md

         )
     }

-    springBoot( // The Application Under Test.
-Enables Spring Boot application to be run with the given parameters. runner = { parameters ->
+    // The Application Under Test.
+    // Enables Spring Boot application
+    // to be run with the given parameters. springBoot(
+        runner = { parameters ->
             stove.spring.example.run(parameters) { it.addTestSystemDependencies() }
         },